marcoalopez/Python_course/README.md

 > [!NOTE]
 > At the moment, this repository contains the unfinished walkthrough notebooks that guide the course but without detailed explanations (i.e. slides) or solutions to the exercises.
 The course is free and licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 Although they do not contain the full course, the walkthrough notebooks are self-explanatory, so anyone can use them to learn about the subject at their own pace.
-Please, do not post exercise solutions to any public forum or publicly-accessible software repository
+Please do not post solutions to the exercises in any public forum or publicly accessible software repository.